Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 It could be, of course, that those members of the appointing panel who disliked the intrusions of operatic music into the church services were, albeit a vocal group, nevertheless a minority.

-The increased use of solo and dialogue cantatas from 1726 may also signify a growing tolerance towards operatic music by the authorities and congregations of the great Leipzig churches.
+The increased use of solo and dialogue cantatas from 1726 may also signify a growing tolerance of operatic music by the authorities and congregations of the great Leipzig churches.

 Bach′s experiments in merging different formal principles for dramatic or communicative purposes began early in his career and were honed to perfection in the hybrid structures in the second cycle.
 Combinations of recitative, ritornello, arioso and chorale phrases abound there although not without attracting some criticism.
 Certainly Schweitzer was one who misunderstood the structural ′impurities′ of these innovations and condemned them resoundingly.
 The powerful opening aria of C 159 places these condemnations on the periphery of criticism where they properly belong.